Hager-elhwarii/Intro-to-jQuery/README.md

 -  [GitHub](https://github.com/Hager-elhwarii)

 ## 📘 License
-This project is totally free,  and does not contain any license.
+This project is **Totally Free**,  and does not contain any license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>